Employee of the Month EP

 Employee of the Month EP is the third EP released by Relient K. Tracks 1 and 2 are from the band's subsequent third album, Two Lefts Don't Make a Right...but Three Do.
 Track 6 is from the band's second album, The Anatomy of the Tongue in Cheek.

 The packaging depicts each member of Relient K as an employee of the month.
 Matt Thiessen, Matt Hoopes, Dave Douglas and Brian Pittman for May, June, July and August accordingly.
 The album cover shows Aaron Marrs, a friend of the band, as the Employee of the Month for September.

 Marrs was a part of the design and/or layout of many of the album covers for the band, including this EP's cover and the cover of Two Lefts Don't Make a Right...but Three Do.
-He passed K away in January 2005, and therefore, Relient K dedicated the Apathetic EP to him.
+He died in January 2005, and therefore, Relient K dedicated the Apathetic EP to him.